Travel insurance for Malaysia

 - Pre-existing conditions.
 If you get sick due to a pre-existing condition not included in your policy, your insurer can deny the claim.
 Make sure to declare any conditions before purchasing a policy and find out if you can get coverage.

-- Traveling to an unsafe area.
-If you get sick or injured while traveling to a country that the US Department of State has issued an advisory against, your claim can be denied.
+- Travelling to an unsafe area.
+If you get sick or injured while travelling to a country that the UK Home Office has issued an advisory against, your claim can be denied.

 A trip to Malaysia is generally safe, as the country is secure and the locals pleasant and welcoming.
 That being said, no destination is completely risk-free.
 Concerns to watch out for when visiting Malaysia include:

 - Kidnapping.
 Incidents of kidnapping tourists for ransom have been reported in the eastern area of Sabah State, particularly near resorts.
-It’s advised that you avoid traveling there if possible.
+It’s advised that you avoid travelling there if possible.

 Fun activities to get covered for

-Malaysia is a popular destination for people who love the outdoors, and it has a lot to explore.
+Malaysia is a popular destination for people who love the outdoors and there is a lot to explore.
 However, if you plan on venturing outside of the cities, make sure that your travel insurance will cover you.
-Favorite things to do include:
+Favourite things to do include: